 Registration will open early 2022!

 Student writers experience the support of camp teachers and peers when they attend Inkstains Summer Writing Camps.

-Teachers from all subject areas and disciplines, grades K-college, will be invited to attend the EMWP Summer Institute: Initiatives in Writing 2021.
+Teachers from all subject areas and disciplines, grades K-college, are invited to attend the EMWP Summer Institute: Initiatives in Writing 2021.
 Also included is a pre-institute meeting in the spring and two post-institute meetings in fall 2021.
-We will post the Summer Institute 2021 flier after the start of the new year.
+Participants may earn up to 73 SCECHs.
+Registration will be open until June 1, 2020!
+Register now!